-The New Zealand visa application will be quick and straightforward.
-The online application will only take a matter of minutes to complete and there will be no need to go to an embassy or a consulate.
+The New Zealand eTA application is quick and straightforward to complete.
+The online form takes a matter of minutes to fill out and there is no need to go to an embassy or a consulate.

-To successfully submit the New Zealand eTA application form, applicants will need to have a valid passport from one of the 60 eligible countries and meet the other basic visa requirements.
-It will also be necessary to pay a small processing fee and a tourist levy for New Zealand using a credit or debit card.
+To successfully submit the New Zealand eTA application form, applicants need to have a valid passport and meet the other basic NZ eTA requirements.
+It is necessary to pay a small processing fee and a tourist levy for New Zealand (if applicable) using a credit or debit card.

 How to apply for a New Zealand eTA

-Eligible citizens will be able to complete the New Zealand eTA application form by completing all the sections with the required information.
-Applicants will need to enter a range of information including their full name, address, date of birth, passport details, and travel plans. there will also be some health and security-related questions.
+Eligible citizens are able to complete the New Zealand eTA application form by filling out all the sections with the required information.
+Applicants need to enter basic details including:

-To avoid complications, applicants will need to carefully enter and revise all the data they enter.
-Any inaccuracies on the New Zealand eTA form could lead to delays and even visa denials.
+To avoid complications, applicants need to carefully revise all the data they enter and ensure it coincides exactly with the information printed on their passport.
+Any inaccuracies on the New Zealand eTA form could lead to delays or even a denial of their NZeTA request.

 - Complete the online eTA New Zealand form

-- Pay the eTA fee using a credit or debit card
+- Pay the NZeTA fee and associated tourist levy (if applicable) using a credit or debit card

 Other exemptions from applying for the New Zealand eTA include: